0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-08-10-my-essay-about-google-when-i-was-an-undergraduate-student.md

 *   How long the Web page has existed: People create new Web pages every day, and not all of them stick around for long.
 Google places more value on pages with an established history.
 *   The number of other Web pages that link to the page in question: Google looks at how many Web pages link to a particular site to determine its relevance.

-Spider bots are in charge of listed above, it travels to many sites and continues to other sites through the link that’s found on that site.
+Spider bots are in charge of listed above, it travels to many sites and continues to other sites through the link that's found on that site.
 When you enter keywords in Google the search engine refers to its database and displays the results.
 The most relevant results are at top list.

 Back in 1998, Google's equipment was relatively modest.
 Co-founders Larry Page and Sergey Brin used Stanford equipment and donated machines to run Google's search engine duties.
 The equipment at that time included ([Jonathan Strickland, 2013](#strickland)):